(from an essay first published October, 2017; photo of George Souvall by Bella Souvall)

 I was lost, confused and depressed.
-I could only claim so much of Mom’s sympathy because she had six other rattled kids to tend to.
+I could only claim so much of Mom’s sympathy because she had six other unmoored kids to tend to.
 In my fog of adolescent narcissism I couldn’t see that Mom was in a world of hurt herself.
 At age 39 she was restarting life as a widow solely responsible for a rowdy tribe of seven kids.

-Last week I was in Utah and in an afternoon visiting with “Coach,” capped off with dinner at – where else? – a Greek deli, he shared a lot more about his roots.
+Last week I was in Utah and in an afternoon visiting with "Coach," capped off with dinner at – where else? – a Greek deli, he shared more about his roots.
 His Greek parents emigrated in the early 1920s.
 Nicholas Souvaliotis (later shortened to Souvall) came from the city of Patras and George’s mother Helen Theros was from Argos.
 The 1920s being hard times in Greece, they sailed to America seeking economic opportunity.
 Nicholas and Helen didn’t know each other when they emigrated.
 Each arrived at Ellis Island with other family members.
 Both families’ plans were to get to California; that’s where the best opportunities were supposed to be.
-They got as far as Utah, where they found a significant Greek community already established.
+They got as far as Utah, where they found a substantial Greek community already established.

 Nicholas first found employment on the railroad, working mostly with Chinese immigrants, and in the mines surrounding the Salt Lake valley.
 English was not required for these jobs.
 Later he and his brothers operated speakeasys (Prohibition was in force) in Park City, catering to the miners, and in Salt Lake City.
 Their Salt Lake joint, the “NCA Bar,” was located on West Temple between Third and Fourth South.
 Customers came from a large produce market nearby.
 His parents were introduced by relatives in Salt Lake City who told them to marry.
 This was “proxenio,” the Greek version of arranged marriage.
 The relatives must have had some wisdom because the marriage lasted 57 years and produced four children, George plus three sisters.
 Nicholas died at age 100 in 1984.
 Helen followed him six months later.

 For employment in Utah, when Mormons are doing the hiring, Mormon applicants hold an advantage.
 This is good for building bonds among the faithful, but it discriminates against gentiles.
-The system began with the early settlers and continues to this day, though considerably weakened.
+The system began with the first pioneers and continues to this day, though considerably weakened.
 This may help explain why the first generation of Souvalls ran speakeasys; other career paths weren’t so accessible.
 George blazed new ground in 1962 when he became the first non-Mormon ever hired as a head coach for a Salt Lake City high school.
 He remained head coach at South High until 1975 and continued teaching there until retiring in 1987 when the school was closed and the building converted to a community college.